aevri/barrie-bear/barrie_bear.md

 15

 would then find out where they had been and that would mean getting told off or worse.
-After some consultation, they decided that'if you break the rules then you expect to be punished, and because they were naturally worried about Rory, they asked Mole if he would help.
+After some consultation, they decided that if you break the rules then you expect to be punished, and because they were naturally worried about Rory, they asked Mole if he would help.
 "Of course I will" said Mole, "I can tunnel my way out of the wood